The bright & big flower makes the can.

 a bone folder or tool made just for rub-ons

-Basic Grey Rub-on Tool will help
+like the Basic Grey Rub-on Tool will help

 make sure your images is transferred with